 - find a variety of interesting people to follow

 - create an environment to avoid an out of control stream of tweets

 Essentially what scared me off of Twitter: an out of control stream of tweets, which overwhelms with information.
 I preferred to ignore it, and see if anyone noticed.
 Honestly, not many people noticed me, but I grew a following somehow.
 Go figure.
 Honestly, it happened because I joined Twellow, and a few other directories.
 Plus, my Tweets sent directly from blog posts, along with retweeting other peoples’ tweets, helped grow my following, too.
 It turns out I did two things right, the other two things I missed: THANKING and ENGAGING.

 After reading the book, I’m more involved on Twitter.
 I’m retweeting, thanking people for their shout outs, as well as thanking them for following me.
 I’m all about sharing, and I love to interact with some of my favorite brands.
 It’s been kind of fun.
 I’m getting into it.

 - My favorite part of the entire book?
 All of the tools shared at the end of the book.

 - My second favorite part?
-At the end of each section of the book, professionals who know far more than I do about Twitter, share how they “do it.”
-Plus, they share what their favorite tools are for making Twitter work the best for them, and for building their personal brand.
+At the end of each section of the book, professionals knowing far more than I do about Twitter, share how they “do it.”
+Plus, they share their favorite tools for making Twitter work the best for them, and for building their personal brand.